Distributionally Robust and Multi-Objective Nonnegative Matrix Factorization: Introduction

 \item The user chooses the objective function she/he believes is the most suitable for the application at hand.
 This is, as far as we know, the simplest and most widely-used approach.
 However, this approach is an {\em ad hoc} one.

-\item The objective function is automatically selected using cross-validation, where the training is done on a subset of the entries of the input data matrix and the testing on the remaining entries; see, e.g.,~\cite{mollah2007robust,choi2010learning}.
+\item The objective function is automatically selected using cross-validation, where the training is done on a subset of the entries of the input data matrix and the testing on the remaining entries~\cite{mollah2007robust,choi2010learning}.

 \item The most suitable objective function is chosen using some statistically motivated criteria such as score matching~\cite{lu2012selecting} or maximum likelihood~\cite{dikmen2015learning}.

 \end{itemize}